 In the options menu, click "assistance" under there you'll find a section called "navigation aids" - turn these off.
 We find at a minimum turning off POI markers is very useful for getting good screenshots.

-Alas, there is no easy and obvious way to take screenshots in Microsoft Flight Simulator, but there are a number of different ways to do it.
+Alas, there is no easy and obvious way to take screenshots in Microsoft Flight Simulator on PC, but there are a number of different ways to do it.

 If you're playing via Steam, for example, you can simply use the screenshot button then when you've finished you'll be prompted to save and upload them.